Lamido-stack/lamido-stack/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning ...
-Python
+- 🌱 i work with Python and javascript
-- 👯 I’m looking to collaborate on ... python projects
+- 👯 I’m looking to collaborate on ...python projects
-- 💬 Ask me about ...
-Learning Python
 - 📫 How to reach me: ...
 Uklamido@gmail.com
 - ⚡ Fun fact: ...The first computer virus was a creeper